Gordon's Medical Centre

 Jenny Warren RGN BSc PGDip

 Jenny completed her nursing degree in University College Dublin and St Vincent’s Hospital in 2007.
 Since then she has worked in Ireland, Australia and the UK caring for medical and surgical patients in both inpatient and outpatient settings.
-She specialised in oncology care including cancer research and has worked in Guy's and St Thomas’ Hospital, King's College Hospital and Harley Street.
+She specialised in oncology care including cancer research and has worked in Guy's and St Thomas’s Hospital, King's College Hospital and Harley Street.
+Jenny is currently on maternity leave and is being covered by Tracey Burman:

 The Medical Centre